Synthetixio/SIPs/SIPS/sip-keeper-system.md

 The keeper system wouldn't be required to pay a reward to cover the cost of liquidating futures position.

-### Rollup Reward Claiming

-The SNX / token rewards keepers get for executing each keeper function will be recorded in the `Rewards Keeper contract` and a balance rolledup against their address for withdrawal.

-The total rewards can be withdrawn by the keeper at anytime instead of having the rewards transferred each time to reduce the gas costs of the actual operation.
-Keepers can also claim and withdraw their reward balance within the same transaction if they wish to utilise the reward as soon as possible.

-The gas costs of transferring the SNX rewards to the keeper per action can become prohiitively expensive and add to the costs of the keeper system.

 # Rationale